ludiosarchive/combine-uncombine/README.md

 # combine-uncombine

-For combining files into one big file, for batch edit operations in a text editor.
+`combine-files` combines files into one big file (with filename headers).
+This is useful for batch edit operations in a text editor.

-Can be uncombined after editing.
+`uncombine-files` takes the combined file and writes out the individual files.

 ```
 combine-files one two > combined